-Students interested in a feature in computer science specifically should also consider the "Computer Science and Engineering" degree for greater depth.
+Students interested in computer science specifically should instead declare the "BS Computer Science" degree for greater depth.

-BACHELORS OF SCIENCE
+BACHELORS OF ARTS

 Five (5) courses in Computer Science, two (2) courses in Data Science, one (1) course in Mathematics,